schneems/rust_macro_tutorial/docs/container_start.md

 Because derive input (a.k.a containers) can be different shapes (struct, enum, or union) we can use a match statement to pull out the information we need from named fields.

-The return value from `syn::Data` here is a `&syn::Punctuated<syn::Field, syn::Token::Comma>` which is a fancy way of saying that it's a `syn::Field` that is separated by comma's.
-We can iterate over that type to yield `&syn::Field`, which is exactly what our `ParseField` function takes in:
+The return value from `syn::Data` here is a `&syn::Punctuated<syn::Field, syn::Token::Comma>` which is a fancy way of saying that it's a `syn::Field` that is separated by commas.
+We can iterate over that type to yield `&syn::Field`, which is exactly what our `ParseField::from_field` function takes in:

 ```rust
 :::-> $ grep -A1000 'into_iter()' cache_diff_derive/src/parse_container.rs | awk '/\;/ {print; exit} {print}'
 ```

 If that parsing is successful then we've got our data!
-But not so fast cowpoke, we can't mosey on until we write some tests:
+But not so fast speed racer, we can't pass go until we write some tests.
+Add this test code now:

 ```rust
 :::>> print.erb